 Demonstrate Your Brand’s Reputation

-Ultimately, the combined elements on your program’s website should reflect your brand’s reputation.
+On how to further build trust, the combined elements on your program’s website should reflect your brand’s reputation.
 The testimonies of former clients plays an important role in your reputation, but your website is also a venue where you can talk about the successes of your program.

 Display any accreditations or awards that your treatment program has earned, and explain their significance on your website.
 Explain your program’s philosophy and what distinguishes it from others in the field.
 Detail the services offered by your facility, and show potential clients what value these services can provide.